40 Shows With More Than 100 Episodes That You Can Stream Right Now

 Set and shot in New York City, this long-running series chronicles the fictional Reagan family of police officers in the NYPD.
 The crime series is in its 10th season on CBS.

-This spinoff of (another iconic show) Cheers follows therapist Frasier Crane (Kelsey Grammer) as returns to his hometown Seattle with an advice radio show, reconnects with family, and navigates new friendships.
+This Cheers spinoff follows therapist Frasier Crane (Kelsey Grammer) as he returns to his hometown Seattle with an advice radio show, reconnects with family, and forges new friendships.

 This hilarious sitcom chronicles a suburban family navigating modern life while embracing and celebrating their blackness.